 Feeling this way is something that occurs in your life at one point or another, no matter where you are in life.
 It’s inescapable.

 You should not let people shame you for the way you feel.
 Sometimes feeling down or okay os just something you need to do for no reason whatsoever.
 It’s just simply a part of growing as a person and getting to know yourself.

-You just need to breathe, keep looking at the bright side of everything and keep you head up.
-True, genuine happiness will find its way back to you and it will fulfil if you have the patience to wait, making the best of what you have.
+You just need to breathe, keep looking at the bright side of everything and keep your head up.
+True, genuine happiness will find its way back to you and it will fulfill if you have the patience to wait, making the best of what you have.